ishay320/dynamic-array/readme.md

 }
 ```

-> Make sure to replace int with the appropriate data type according to your requirements.
+> Make sure to create your own struct with the needed data type according to your requirements.